evergreen-ci/evergreen/docs/02-Test with Evergreen/01-Configure a Project/03-Project-and-Distro-Settings.md

 that all execute independently:

-1.  *Task Finding* identifies all runable undispatched runnable tasks for a disto.
+1.  *Task Finding* identifies all runable undispatched runnable tasks for a distro.
 You can choose to include tasks which have unsatisfied dependencies, if the task dispatcher supports having these tasks in the queue.
 There are multiple implementations of the task finder in evergreen, which use different approaches to returning these queries.
-Evergreen typically uses the \"Legacy\" implementation in production because it is the most stable, but the other implementations are equivalent.
+Evergreen typically uses the "Legacy" implementation in production because it is the most stable, but the other implementations are equivalent.

 2.  *Task Planning* manages how tasks are ordered in the queue.
-There are two implementations, Evergreen's Legacy implementation which orders tasks using a short circuiting list of comparison operation, and the \"Tunable\" implementation which uses a point-based algorithim that makes it possible to tune the factors that impact the ordering of a task.
+There are two implementations, Evergreen's Legacy implementation which orders tasks using a short circuiting list of comparison operation, and the "Tunable" implementation which uses a point-based algorithim that makes it possible to tune the factors that impact the ordering of a task.
 The tunable factors are: